Sanford, Florida Probation Violation Defense Lawyer

 In the eyes of the court, a probation violation is a very serious offense.
 Not only was the original crime committed, but the court-ordered probation was also violated.
 Sometimes, the court offers little sympathy for probation violators.

 Fortunately, there are options available for those charged with a probation violation.
-As a defense lawyer with over 38 years of experience in criminal law, I argue on behalf of clients, seeking the most favorable outcome in each case I handle.
+As a defense lawyer with over forty-four years of experience in criminal law, I argue on behalf of clients, seeking the most favorable outcome in each case I handle.